-HSBC Savings Bank (Philippines) Inc. ("HBPH" or "the Bank") is a thrift bank, locally incorporated in the Philippines, and is a wholly-owned subsidiary of The Hongkong and Shanghai Banking Corporation Limited ("HBAP").
+HSBC Savings Bank (Philippines), Inc. ("HBPH" or "the Bank") is a locally incorporated thrift bank in the Philippines, and a wholly-owned subsidiary of The Hongkong and Shanghai Banking Corporation Limited ("HBAP").

 HSBC Holdings plc (the "Group" or "HSBC") is the ultimate parent of HBPH.
-HSBC is one of the world's largest and most successful banking and financial services organizations, with a proud history of serving customers and communities for over 155 years.
-HSBC serves more than 40 million customers through four Global Businesses: Wealth & Personal Banking, Commercial Banking, Global Banking and Markets, and Global Private Banking through a network covering 64 countries and territories in Asia, Europe, the Middle East and Africa, North America and Latin America.
-Throughout its history, HSBC has been where the growth is, serving customers and communities by connecting them to opportunities, helping people fulfill their hopes and dreams and realize their ambitions.
+HSBC is one of the world's largest banking and financial services organizations.
+HSBC serves more than 40 million customers through three Global Businesses: Wealth & Personal Banking, Commercial Banking and Global Banking and Markets through a network that covers 64 countries and territories in Europe, Asia, the Middle East and Africa, North America and Latin America.